Horticulture, plant science and conservation training courses

 This course draws on the expertise of scientists from the Royal Botanic Gardens, Kew to provide training in the identification of plant families and in field survey techniques, and to demonstrate the latest appropriate field technologies.

-Sign up for our three-year practical horticulture course with day release option.
+Sign up for our two-year practical horticulture course with day release academic study.

 This one-week botanical nomenclature course, led by Kew specialists with extensive practical experience, covers the principles of plant nomenclature according to the International Code of Nomenclature.